GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] Typing a number at any point should be reflected by the calculator
 - [ ] The state of the calculator should not be stored in the `DOM`
 - [ ] The mathematical operations for your calculator should each be a function outside of any click handler
+- [ ] Then a keyboard key is pressed the corresponding button on the calculator should flash active
+- [ ] When the length of the number displayed exceeds the width available, the font-size should deterministically drop

 ### Stage 3